kevincennis/grunt-phantom-benchmark/README.md

 ## The "phantom_benchmark" task

 ### Overview
-In your project's Gruntfile, add a section named `phantom_benchmark` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `benchmark` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({